VinSpectorAI Logo

 ✅ Best Years

-• Request service records for reported components like brakes and steering.
+• Request service records for the most-reported complaint components

-• Have a mechanic inspect suspension and electrical systems before purchase.
+• Have a certified mechanic inspect the vehicle before purchase

-Data note: NHTSA complaints are consumer-submitted and do not confirm a manufacturing defect.
-Complaint counts may be influenced by reporting bias or vehicle population size.
+Data note: NHTSA complaints are consumer-submitted and do not confirm a manufacturing defect Complaint volume is influenced by sales volume — popular models naturally accumulate more complaints

 2017